 When a transformation is available, you can enable or disable it by selecting its check box

 In a debug project the transformations are, by default, disabled.
 In a release project the transformations are, by default, enabled.

-For a brief description of the transformations that can be individually disabled, see the IAR C/C++ Compiler Reference Guide.
+For a brief description of the transformations that can be individually disabled, see the compiler documentation.